Dental Clinic for Bad Breath in Perth

 - Decayed teeth

 - Dry mouth, which is a condition that affects the flow of saliva

 There are other causes for bad breath that your dentist cannot treat.
 If, on examination, your oral health is fine but you still have bad breath we will refer you to your GP.
 Non-dental related causes of bad breath include:

 - Sinusitis and bronchitis

 Yes!
 In many cases, practising good oral hygiene goes a long way in eliminating and preventing bad breath.
 You should brush your teeth and tongue twice a day with a fluoride toothpaste.
 You should also remember to floss your teeth every day.
 Perfecting your maintenance techniques can be very effective in reducing bad breath and keeping your overall oral health in good shape.
-If you have any questions about your brushing and flossing techniques, we can discuss this with you when you come in for your regular dental check-ups.
-We can also help you identify any areas that you may be missing in your current routine.

 Your Perth Dental Clinic for Bad Breath

 Are you suffering from bad breath?
 At Access Dental Care located in Perth we can assess your oral health and prescribe the best course of action for you.
 We offer a number of bad breath solutions to suit your individual needs.
 To find out more about how we can help you, or to book an appointment, please contact us.